 This is our pick for the overall best Marriott Bonvoy credit card because, while many frequent SPG travelers and rewards card enthusiasts were sad to see the SPG Amex go away after 20 years, this card offers some premium travel perks and has a solid welcome bonus as well.
 If you’re looking to make a basic member jealous, this is the card for you.

 It’s great for any frequent Marriott travelers — your Gold status will bring a number of perks, helping you collect points more quickly than the Boundless and Business cards.
 But the Brilliant could still be worthwhile even if you only stay at Marriotts two or three times per year.

 The Free Night Award (in this case of 50,000 points, potentially worth $600 at high-end properties) and the $300 annual Marriott credit more than cover the $450 annual fee.
-There’s a Priority Pass Select membership to look forward to, a Global Entry/TSA PreCheck application fee credit, and premium internet at eligible hotels as well.
+There’s a Priority Pass Select membership to look forward to (though it excludes non-lounge experiences), a Global Entry/TSA PreCheck application fee credit, and premium internet at eligible hotels as well.